• Skip to primary navigation

 How to temper eggs

 What is 'tempering?'
 Simply put it is a technique used to stabilize ingredients by carefully heating and cooling them.
 When tempering eggs for this recipe you are combining hot cream and egg yolks.
-Do this slowly and whisk the egg yolks constantly as your pour the hot cream into the bowl.
+Do this slowly and whisk the egg yolks constantly as you pour the hot cream into the bowl.
 This will help create a stable base for the mousse.

 Whenever I have new interns at the bakery, they tend to get a little nervous when it comes to tempering eggs.
 It is really quite simple and if you watch my video you will be a pro in no time!